Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 Quaternions describe orientations with 4 parameters each (a rotation angle and a vector describing the rotation axis) and are geomatrically points on a 4 dimensional sphere.
 Interpolations to calculate segments are implemented by using Slerp with introduction see https://en.wikipedia.org/wiki/Slerp and implementation based on Shoemake https://dl.acm.org/doi/pdf/10.1145/325165.325242
 Interpolation is unambigious and the orientation change has constant velocity, which is andvantageous for constant extrusion.
 Slerp is much used in 3D gaming.

+For CNC 5 axis, 3D printers like Open5x:

+CNC has a spindle with only one orientation in Z direction.
+X and Y directions are not important, so not all 6 DOFs are necessary.
+The kinematics are calculated for position and Z direction.
+The Z direction is described by two of ABC axes or vector based two of IJK letters.
+Internally a 6xn jacobian matrix is used for 3 position lines and 3 vector lines.
+Open5x is built like a CNC 5 axis, so it can print similar to CNC abrasive, if hotend orientation in XY plane needs not to be changed.

-For robots with less than 6 degrees of freedom (DOF):
+For robots with less than 5 axes:

-CNC 5 axis or Open5x use 5 actuators and have 3 linear and 2 rotational actuators.
-The endpoint's orientation is described by the vector of the Z axis alone, which corresponds to IJK (or ABC) values of G-Code.
-Calculations are done by a 6 line jacobian matrix.
 Robots with only 3 axes have no control over the orientation of the endpoint.
 Calculations will ignore orientation.

+5 axis robots, closed chain kinematics:

+tbd

 # Degrees of freedom, rank